 Arguably the jewel in Africa’s safari crown, Botswana boasts some of the most dramatic and untamed wilderness you’re likely to find anywhere.
 Careful conservation means that you’ll also find some of the highest concentrations of wildlife anywhere in Africa.
-It truly is the safari junkie’s Shangri-la.

 On top of its staggering natural beauty, Botswana truly is an African success story; the fact that it is safe, well run and relatively prosperous makes it an attractive place to come and visit.
 Despite being dominated by the vastness of the Kalahari desert, Botswana’s various ecosystems showcase a dramatic diversity that can add serious depth to a safari.
 Your trip can encompass everything from the Makgadikgadi Salt Pans to the legendary Okavango Delta.

 And yes, it's true: if you want to see more elephants than you can count, Botswana is the place to come.
 Safari camps here tend to be tented affairs that range from the comfortable to the downright opulent.
 Suffice it to say that ‘roughing it’ is not a phrase that’s paired with Botswana all that often.

 - Maun is the main jumping off point and can be reached by direct flights from both Cape Town and Johannesburg

 - How long you want to spend on safari is very personal question.
 It can be anywhere from four days (if you’re combining other African countries on your trip) up to three weeks.